FawcettB98/Milk_Futures/README.md

 The final average accuracy turns out to be about 63%.
 This is roughly 10% better than the baseline accuracy.

 ## Conclusion
+Market prices are notoriously difficult to predict.

+## Next Steps